 I was able to overcome my life-long shyness to some degree because I got involved in my school’s Drama Club.
 In high school and college, I immersed myself in the theater department performing as an actress in plays.
 For three years I worked as an actress at Knott’s Berry Farm doing melodramas and then moved to Los Angeles to pursue an acting career.
-I won several awards for outstanding performances, starred in two movies and did some TV before making a name for myself doing voice-overs.
+I won several awards for outstanding performances, starred in two movies, and did some TV before making a name for myself doing voice-overs.

-To this day, I dread promoting myself to look for the next gig, hate picking up the phone to call a client and am lousy at telling people I’m in a relationship with how I really feel.
+To this day, I dread promoting myself to look for the next gig, hate picking up the phone to call a client, and I don’t always tell people I’m in a relationship with how I really feel.
 Instead, I freeze up or procrastinate to avoid doing it.

 People can’t tell I’ve suffered from life-long shyness when they see me in public.
-In fact, I’ve been called a social butterfly.
-For years I networked at networking events and Chamber mixers and was even a Chamber Ambassador chair.
+In fact, I’ve often been called a social butterfly.
+For years I attended networking events and Chamber mixers and was even a Chamber Ambassador chair.
 I’ve always enjoyed being part of a group that forces me to go out and socialize, in either a business or social situation, because I’m a people person.

 When I reinvented myself for the umpteenth time as a blogger, I found that I was starting to become isolated.
 It’s easy to spend all day staring at a computer screen.
 Then, I found online communities and met people I could talk to and collaborate with.
 It’s exhilarating interacting with like-minded people both in-person and online who are willing to help each other succeed.

 My solution to life-long shyness

 Putting yourself out there and connecting with others is important at any age but particularly after 50.
 Sometimes you have to push yourself a little to get out of your comfort zone and then it’s not so scary.
 Connection is one of the keys to longevity and happiness and helps us be better at what we do.